MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 \index{hypothesis testing!two tails|(}

-In Section \@ref(inf-rand) we explored whether women were discriminated against and whether a simple trick could make students a little thriftier.
+In in the [gender discrimination](caseStudyGenderDiscrimination) and [opportunity cost](caseStudyOpportunityCost) studies, we explored whether women were discriminated against and whether a simple trick could make students a little thriftier.
 In these two case studies, we've actually ignored some possibilities:

 * What if *men* are actually discriminated against?